How to construct decay rates for kinetic Fokker--Planck equations?: Main results

 where~$(\xi^{-1/2} W_{\xi t})_{t \geq 0}$ still is a standard $d$-dimensional Brownian motion.
 This suggests to introduce the limiting process~$(\overline{X}_t)_{t \geq 0}$ obtained from~$(X_{\xi t})_{t \geq 0}$ as~$\xi \to +\infty$, and highlights the fact that the relaxation time is of order~$\xi$ in this regime.

 The above considerations suggest the following scalings for the convergence rate: \begin{itemize} \item for the Hamiltonian limit~$\xi \to 0$, some decay is observed over long times of order~$1/\xi$, which is consistent with the scaling~$\bar{\lambda} \sim \xi$ in Theorem~\ref{thm1new}, and also the scaling $(\xi t)^{-\sigma}$ for the denominator on the right hand side of the estimate in Theorem~\ref{thm2new}; \item for the overdamped limit~$\xi \to +\infty$, some decay is observed over long times of order~$\xi$, which is consistent with the scaling~$\bar{\lambda} \sim \xi^{-1}$ in Theorem~\ref{thm1new}.
 However, the situation is different for the estimates of Theorem~\ref{thm2new}, as the denominator on the right hand side of the estimate scales as~$(\xi^{-1-1/\sigma}t)^{-\sigma}$.
 Therefore, decay is observed over longer time scales of order~$\xi^{1+1/\sigma}$.
 This is due to the fact that the collision term is weaker.
-Of course, the timescale comes closer to the usual time scale of order~$\xi$ as~$\sigma$ increases (recall that this parameter is determined by the condition that $\mathscr{G}^\sigma \in \mathrm{L}^1(\gamma)$, see~\eqref{eq:weightedpoi}). \end{itemize}
+Of course, the timescale comes closer to the usual time scale of order~$\xi$ as~$\sigma$ increases (recall that this parameter is determined by the condition that $\mathscr{G}^\sigma \in \mathrm{L}^1(\gamma)$, see~\eqref{eq:weightedpoi}). \end{itemize} The scaling $\max(\xi,\xi^{-1})$ for the rate $\lambda$ in Theorem~\ref{thm1new} is sharp, and it is attained, e.g.~, for \eqref{VOU} with~$\mathscr{X} = \mathbb T^d$, $\phi\equiv0$ and $\psi(v) = |v|^2/2$.
+On the other hand, the optimality of the dependence from $\xi$ in the convergence estimate of Theorem~\ref{thm2new} is unclear.